DessimozLab/omamer/README.md

 # OMAmer

 OMAmer is a novel alignment-free protein family assignment method, which limits over-specific subfamily assignments and is suited to phylogenomic databases with thousands of genomes.
-It is based on an innovative method using subfamily-informed k-mers for alignment-free mapping to ancestral protein subfamilies.
+It is based on an innovative method using evolutionnary-informed k-mers for alignment-free mapping to ancestral protein subfamilies.
 Whilst able to reject non-homologous family-level assignments, it has provided better and quicker subfamily-level assignments than a method based on closest sequences (using DIAMOND).

 # Installation
 Requires Python >= 3.6.
 Download the package from the PyPI, resolving the dependencies by using ``pip install omamer``.